Welcome to the Jazz Jams Club website.

 Song Initiation: How this is done is explained in the prior section.

-Solos: Most solo choruses are 32+ bars and each solost gets one chorus.
+Solos: Most solo choruses are 32+ bars and each soloist gets one chorus.
 For shorter chorus songs we increase the

 number of solo choruses to reach the minimum 32 bars.
 In this situation it is easy to lose one's place so eye contact is